quantumgardener/dayone-to-obsidian/README.md

 * Every entry has the date inserted in the text for easier reading (with a calendar icon to help you quickly distinguish from other entries in your vault)
 * If location is specified, it is given under the date, linked to Google Search
 * Tags added at the bottom, each as a subtag of journal to distinguish from other tags in your vault

-## A note on photos
-For whatever reason, photo identifiers in the text of an entry within the JSON file are not saved with that identifier.
-Instead they are named with the MD5 digest of the file.
-We fix this by renaming all files to match the identifier in the text entry.
-This rename only occurs if required.